tcoppex/vk-playground/README.md

 # vk-playground

-A simple c++ engine with custom CMake gems to play with Vulkan.
+A basic c++ framework with custom CMake gems to play with Vulkan.

 ### Dependencies